petarserbo/CoreData_Demo_Swiftbook/README.md

 ## About

-Simple To-do List app with Core Data.
+The To-do List app with Core Data.